onechrisjones/corpus/README.md

 6.1 it'd be so tight to be able to mine your corpus for all sorts of frequency information, anything really.
 Really killer find/replace would be enough here, but the GUI would need to be right.
 We might want to see how often a letter ends a word, co-occurs with another letter, how often int occurs in the corpus...
 But this doesnt necessarily need to be a tool just for this little niche situation...
 If there was an atom package that made a few UI tweaks, had a few little extra bells and whistles...
 Could be perfect!

 ***

-Glossa Goals
-====
+#### Some older notes.

-##Good Linguistics software is going to help Linguists/Lexicographers make Dictionaries/Lexicons of languages.
+Good Linguistics software is going to help Linguists/Lexicographers make Dictionaries/Lexicons of languages.

 We basically do this by entering 'data' - like dictionary 'entries' (i.e. cat = gato ... but there is lot's of meta data too, right?
 That is a noun, there might be conjugations... etc.).
 Lexicons do the same thing as dictionaries, but at a deeper level.
 For example, '-ing' is a MORPHEME in english... the smallest unit of meaning.
 Morphemes, too have lot's of metadata associated with them, and that all needs to get figured out, recorded, and sifted through.
 'Runn-ing' is combination of 2 morphemes, a verb root and an affix (in this case, a suffix) [(run)+(-ing)].